cyclus/cyclus/README.rst

-Other installation method  and detailled installation proccedure can be found in `INSTALL.rst`_ or on the Cyclus website.
+Other installation method  and detailled installation proccedure can be found in `INSTALL`_ or on the Cyclus website.

 Installing Dependencies (Linux-Ubuntu)
 ----------------------------------------